Mihai Ralea: Becoming Carol's minister

 In December 1938, Ralea became a founding member of Carol's single party, the National Renaissance Front (FRN)—joining its 24-member Directorate in January 1939.
 During that interval, he was participating in a propaganda tour which, according to historian Petre Țurlea, was consuming enough "to make it seem like the Government was on a break, like nothing was being worked on".
 The establishment offered Ralea several honors, including a reprint of his works by the ministry press.
 In addition to his ministerial appointment, Ralea became Royal Resident, or governor, of Ținutul Prut, a new administrative region incorporating parts of Western Moldavia and Bessarabia.
 He was created a Knight 2nd Class of the Order of Cultural Merit, publishing, at Editura Fundațiilor Regale, the volume Psihologie și vieață ("Psychology and Life").
 Toward the end of 1938, Ralea moved from his old chair at the University of Iași and took up a similar position at his Bucharest alma mater.
 Vianu was the assistant professor, lecturing in specialized aesthetics and literary criticism, and in practice taking over all of Ralea's classes.

 Historian Lucian Boia argues: "Of all the king's dictatorship dignitaries, one may count Mihai Ralea as the most left-wing."
 In Ralea's own view, the FRN regime was, overall, progressive: "I had inaugurated a corpus of social reforms that were approved by the working class."
 As noted in 1945 by political scientist Hugh Seton-Watson, there was a cynical side to Ralea's reform-mindedness: "however much [the average Romanian intellectual] cursed the regime, he was grateful to it for one thing.
 It stood between him and the great, dirty, primitive, disinherited masses, whose 'Bolshevik' desire for Social Justice threatened his comforts."
 Ralea was relatively popular when compared to other FRN officials, a fact noted by the Front leadership during the single-list elections of June 1939, when Ralea was known as the only likable candidate in Ținutul Prut.
-His time in office brought the creation of a workers' leisure service, Muncă și Voe Bună, together with a Workers' University, a workers' theater, and a hostel for vacationing writers (Casa Scriitorilor).
+His time in office brought the creation of a workers' leisure service, Muncă și Voe Bună (MVB), together with a Workers' University, a workers' theater, and a hostel for vacationing writers (Casa Scriitorilor).
 Nepotistic in his selection of a ministerial staff, by November 1939 his ministry was able to co-opt PSDR politicians such as George Grigorovici and Stavri Cunescu.
 He appropriated socialist propaganda, and attracted more or less sizable contributions from various centrists and left-wingers: Sadoveanu, Vianu, Suchianu, Philippide, as well as Demostene Botez, Octav Livezeanu, Victor Ion Popa, Gala Galaction, Barbu Lăzăreanu, and Ion Pas.
+Another former PSDR man who found employment under Ralea was Ștefan Tita, who claimed that the MVB's magazine version, nominally supervised by Sadoveanu, had a "profoundly democratic orientation".